 6. No personal activity during work hours

-More like the common all-work-and-no-play policy where employees are treated like functioning robots in their entire work schedule/shift.
+Better known as the all-work-and-no-play policy, employers treat their workers like functioning robots throughout their entire work schedule/shift.
 If you’re still a believer of this practice, maybe it’s time to change your perspective.

 Yes, forcing employees to laser focus on their tasks for 8 straight hours (or more) can get the job done, but it can also lead to poor management that makes the affected team members unhappy.